 Where to Rent Bikes

-Aquitaine Bike Hire Dordogne, if you are planning a cycling trip in the Dordogne or Le Vezere River Valleys, this is one of the first places you should stop.
+Aquitaine Bike Hire Dordogne: If you are planning a cycling trip in the Dordogne or Le Vezere River Valleys, this is one of the first places you should stop.
 Located in the Perigord Norir Region in the small town of Coux et Bigaroque, Aquitaine Bike Hire Dordogne rents bikes, and develops affordable, self-guided tours.
 Owners Amy and Robert Owensmith have extensive cycling and tour planning experience and can help you plan a cycling trip that works with your budget.

 Bike rentals are either 21 and 24 speed Trek hybrids or 30 speed Lapierre road bikes.
 They also rent Lapierre 6 and 18 speed kids’ bikes.
-The one week rental fee for a Trek hybrid is 130€, Lapierre Road Bike is 185€ and the kids’ bike is 80€.
+Click here to get the most current information on rental prices.
 Bike delivery is free of charge to your hotel, B&B or campsite within 20 km of Coux et Bigaroque.
 This includes popular towns such as Les Eyzies, Le Bugue, Tremolat, Cadouin, St Cyprian and La Roque Gageac.
 Since Les Eyzies is easily accessible from Paris by train, traveling to this region and renting from Aquitaine Bike Hire Dordogne is as easy as can be!
 Bikes are equipped with helmet (unless you have your own), water bottle, lock, bike multitool, spare tube, pump and tire levers.
 Hybrids come with a handlebar bag which is perfect for storing things you need to have quick access to, like your camera, as well as for lunch supplies.
 Waterproof panniers are available if needed.
 Each rental comes with route information and maps.
 Routes and itineraries are updated regularly and reflect the in-depth knowledge of owners Amy and Robert of cycling in the area,

-If you are looking for a bit more help with your trip planning, Amy and Robert can help you without breaking the bank.
+If you’re looking for a bit more help with your trip planning, Amy and Robert can help you without breaking the bank.
 In addition to bike rental, they specialize in self-guided, custom cycling tours.
 They take care of the routes, bikes and equipment and they provide you with a list of suggested places to stay.
 You choose where you want to stay from this list, or any choices you want to make on your own.
 I love this, since I am an absolute nut about choosing where I stay each night!
 Amy and Robert will help plan itineraries according to your cycling ability and what you are interested in seeing: the prehistory caves, castles, vineyards, market towns or just quiet riding along peaceful country roads.